Migrating Tencent Cloud CVM Data Across Availability Zones

 - Configure the client.json file.

 The client.json file is for configuring the migration mode and other migration configuration items.
-You need to set the
+You need to configure the

-Client.Net.Modeparameter in the client.json file for any migration mode or scenario.
+Client.Net.Modeparameter in the client.json file despite migration modes or scenarios.

 - (Optional) Remove files and directories on the server that do not need to be migrated.